Retailing in India: Local terms

 India's retail and logistics industry, organised and unorganized in combination, employs about 40 million Indians (3.3% of Indian population).
 The typical Indian retail shops are very small.
 Over 19 million(as of 2020) outlets operate in the country and only 4% of them being larger than 500 sqft in size.
 India has about 11 shop outlets for every 1000 people.
 Vast majority of the unorganized retail shops in India employ family members, do not have the scale to procure or transport products at high volume wholesale level, have limited to no quality control or fake-versus-authentic product screening technology and have no training on safe and hygienic storage, packaging or logistics.
 The unorganized retail shops source their products from a chain of middlemen who mark up the product as it moves from farmer or producer to the consumer.
 The unorganized retail shops typically offer no after-sales support or service.
 Finally, most transactions at unorganised retail shops are done with cash, with all sales being final.

 Until the 1990s, regulations prevented innovation and entrepreneurship in Indian retailing.
-Some retails faced complying with over thirty regulations such as "signboard licenses" and "anti-hoarding measures" before they could open doors.
-There are taxes for moving goods to states, from states, and even within states in some cases.
+Some retailers faced the challenge of complying with over thirty regulations, such as "signboard licenses" and "anti-hoarding measures," before they could open their doors.
+There were taxes on moving goods to states, from states, and even within states in some cases.
 Farmers and producers had to go through middlemen monopolies.
-The logistics and infrastructure was very poor, with losses exceeding 30 percent.
+Logistics and infrastructure were very poor, with losses exceeding 30 percent.

-Through the 1990s, India introduced widespread free market reforms, including some related to retail.
-Between 2000 and 2010, consumers in select Indian cities have gradually begun to experience the quality, choice, convenience and benefits of organised retail industry.
+Through the 1990s, India introduced widespread free-market reforms, including some related to retail.
+Between 2000 and 2010, consumers in select Indian cities gradually began to experience the quality, choice, convenience, and benefits of the organized retail industry.